zaibutcooler/agency/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Thank you for contributing to Uwu!
+Thank you for contributing to agency!